GodotModding/gmlwiki/docs/misc/breaking_changes.md

 * The `config_defaults` field in manifest.json has been removed.
 It is no longer used for specifying default configuration values.
 * A new field called `config_schema` has been introduced in manifest.json.
 This field allows you to specify a JSONSchema for your Mod Configuration.
 JSONSchema provides a way to define the structure and validation rules for your configuration.

+???+ note
-!> There is currently no fallback mechanism for migrating old configurations to the new system.
+      There is currently no fallback mechanism for migrating old configurations to the new system.
 You will need to update your mod to adapt to the new configuration structure.

 ### Others
 * Fixed a bug in the `mod_id` validation where it was possible to create a `mod_id` with fewer than 7 characters.